electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### Concurrent Access To Resources ####

 The USB Drivers Framework does not prevent drivers from accessing any interface resources the driver receives through [*match()*](#matchdeviceobject-interfaces).
-It is up to the driver’s author to manage situations where several drivers are trying to access the same device concurrently.
+It is the responsibility of the driver’s author to manage situations where several drivers may be trying to access the same device concurrently.

 An example of such a collision is an exception thrown by [*USB.FuncEndpoint.read()*](#readdata-oncomplete) while another driver's call is still pending.

-### 3. (Optional) Release Driver Resources ###
+### 3. Support Releasing Driver Resources (Optional) ###

 When device resources required by the driver are no longer available, the USB Drivers Framework calls the driver’s [*release()*](#release) method to give the driver a chance to shut down gracefully and release any other resources that were allocated during its lifetime.

 **Note** All the framework resources should be considered as closed at this point and **must not** be accessed in the [*release()*](#release) function.

-The *release()* function is optional, so implement it only if you need to release resources.
+The *release()* method is optional, so implement it only if you need to release resources.

 The following example shows a very simple *release()* implementation:

 ```squirrel
 class MyCustomDriver extends USB.Driver {

   constructor() {
     // Allocating some native resources
     server.log("Allocating resources...")